feder1402/chatmate/knowledge/structured/New Associate Training/If You Were My Lawyer.md

 ---

-This document uses a relatable scenario to help prospects understand the value and practicality of having legal services on a retainer for a low monthly fee, encouraging them to see the benefits of such an arrangement.
+This document uses a relatable scenario to help potential members understand the value and practicality of having legal services on a retainer for a low monthly fee, encouraging them to see the benefits of such an arrangement.